andeevosters/Election_Analysis/README.md

 ### Challenge Overview
 Once we provided the CBE could benefit from expanding with the candidate results, they asked us to perform a similar analysis, this time regarding votes cast by county.
 Using the same dataset, the second analysis included the following:
-1. Get a complete list of counties where votes were cast.
-2. Calculate the total number of votes each county cast.
+1. The voter turnout for each county.
-3. Calculate the percentage of votes each county cast.
+2. The percentage of votes from each county out of the total count.
-4. Determine the county with the highest voter turnout.
+3. The county with the highest voter turnout.

 ### Challenge Summary
 The analysis of the election (369,711 votes cast) shows that: